yannikmadeheim-del/pyFBS-nonlinear/README.rst

 * System Equivalent Model Mixing

+* Singular Vector Transformation

-For more information on features or examples check out the documentation.
+For more information on features or basic and application examples check out the documentation.

 Acknowledgements